mladenjovanovic/shorts/README.md

 ### Profiling using split times

+**{shorts}** package utilizes modified *mono-exponential functions* to model short sprint performance.
 To model sprint performance using split times, distance will be used as predictor and time as target.
 Since `split_times` dataset contains data for multiple athletes, let’s extract only one athlete and model it using `shorts::model_timing_gates()` function.

 ``` r
 kimberley_data <- filter(split_times, athlete == "Kimberley")